 Rezolve's Memorandum and Articles of Association provide that Rezolve will indemnify its directors and officers, in each case to the fullest extent permitted by English law.
-More particularly, as permitted by English law, Rezolve's Memorandum and Articles of Association and its indemnification agreements entered into with its directors and officers provide that, as which and its indemnification and its indemnification agreements entered into with its directors and officers provide that, subject to the exceptions and limitations listed below, every person who is, or has been, a director or officer of Rezolve or a direct or indirect subsidiary of Rezolve shall be indemnified by Rezolve to the fullest extent permitted by I was against liability and against all expenses anabably incurred or paid by him or her in connection with any claim, action, suit or proceeding which he or she becomes involved as a party or otherwise by virtue of his or her being or having been such director or officer and against amounts paid or incurred by him or her in the settlement thereof.
-The words "claim", "action", "suit" or "proceeding" include all claims, actions, suits or proceedings (civil, criminal or otherwise including appeals) actual or threatened, and the words "liability" and "expenses" include without limitation attempts? fees, costs, judgement in settlement and other liabilities.
-However, no indemnification shall be provided to any director or officer of officer or incurred by or on behalf of him or her in his or her capacity as a director or officer or a direct or or officer or incurred by or on behalf of him or her in his or her capacity as a director or officer or indirect subsidiary of subsidiary of Rezolve may now or in the future be entitled, will continue as to a person who has ceased to be such director or officer and will inure to the benefit of the heirs, executors and administrators of such a person.
+More particularly, as permitted by English law, Rezolve's Memorandum and Articles ion and its indemnification agreements entered into with its directors and officers provide that, subject to the exceptions and limitations listed below, every person who is, or has been, a director or officer of Rezolve or a direct or indirect subsidiary of Rezolve shall be indemnified by Rezolve to the fullest extent permitted by law against liability and against all expenses reasonably incurred or paid by him or her in connection with any claim, action, suit or proceeding which he or she becomes involved as a party or otherwise by virtue of his or her being or having been such director or officer and against amounts paid or incurred by him or her in the settlement thereof.
+The words "claim", "suit" or "proceeding" include all claims, actions, suits or proceedings (civil, criminal or otherwise including appeals) actual or threatened, and the words "liability" and "expenses" include without limitation attorneys (see, costs, judgments, amounts paid in settlement and other liabilities.
+However, no indemnification shall be provided to any director or officer for Rezolve (i) by reason of willful ministeasance, bad faith, gross negligies, or reckless disregard of the duties of a director or officer, subties part of the other or officer or officer. (iii) with respect to any matter as to which any director or officer and against the interest of Rezolve, or (iii) in the event of a settlement, unless approved by a court or the board of directors.
+Rezolve may, to the fullest extent permitted by law, purchase and maintain insurance or furnish similar protection or make other arrangements, against any liability asserted against a director or officer or officer of Rezolve or a direct or indirect subsidiary of Rezolve.
+The right of indemnification will be severable, will not affect any other rights to which any director or officer of Rezolve or a direct or indirect subsidiary of Rezolve or a direct or indirect subsidiary of Rezolve and will inure to the benefit of the heirs, executors and administrators of such a person.
 The right to indemnification is not exclusive and will not affect any rights to indemnification to which corporate personnel, including directors and officers, may be entitled by contract or otherwise under law.
-Expenses in connection with the preparation and representation of a defense of any claim, action, suit or proceeding will be advanced by Rezolve prior to final disposition thereof upon receipt of any undertaking by or on behalf of the officer or director, to repay such amount if it is ultimately determined that he or she is not entitled to indemnification.
+Expenses in connection with the preparation on a defense